Glenn M. Wagner: Education

 Rev. Dr. Glenn M. Wagner was born in Elmhurst, Illinois, but moved to Michigan in 1971 to attend Hope College in Holland, Michigan.
-Wagner graduated with a B.A. with honors from Hope College in 1975.
-The year before he graduated from Hope College, Wagner attended the American University of Beirut and the Near East School of Theology.
+He graduated with a B.A. with honors from Hope College in 1975.
+The year before he graduated from Hope College, he attended the American University of Beirut and the Near East School of Theology.
 While there, he was the starting forward for the 1973 Lebanese National Championship basketball team for the university.
 He went on to receive the Mersick preaching prize in 1976 and earned his Master of Divinity degree from Yale Divinity School in 1978.
 Wagner completed his Doctor of Ministry degree in 1986 from Garrett-Evangelical Theological Seminary in Evanston, Illinois following an associate pastorship in Freeport.
 In 2000 and 2009, Wagner traveled to Jerusalem to further his education in the history and geography of the Bible.

 Wagner married his wife Nancy (Oosting) on August 30, 1975, in Fremont, Michigan.